Floodplain: Ecology

 Floodplain ecosystems have distinct biozones.
 In Europe, as one moves away from the river, the successive plant communities are bank vegetation (usually annuals); sedge and reeds; willow shrubs; willow-poplar forest; oak-ash forest; and broadleaf forest.
 Human disturbance creates wet meadows that replace much of the original ecosystem.
 The biozones reflect a soil moisture and oxygen gradient that in turn corresponds to a flooding frequency gradient.
 The primeval floodplain forests of Europe were dominated by oak (60%) elm (20%) and hornbeam (13%), but human disturbance has shifted the makeup towards ash (49%) with maple increasing to 14% and oak decreasing to 25%.

-Semiarid floodplains have a much lower diversity of species, which are adapted to alternating drought and flood.
+Semiarid floodplains have a much lower species diversity.
+Species are adapted to alternating drought and flood.
 Extreme drying can destroy the ability of the floodplain ecosystem to shift to a healthy wet phase when flooded.

 Floodplain forests constituted 1% of the landscape of Europe in the 1800s.
 Much of this has been cleared by human activity, though floodplain forests have been impacted less than other kinds of forests.
 This makes them important refugia for biodiversity.
 Human destruction of floodplain ecosystems is largely a result of flood control, hydroelectric development (such as reservoirs), and conversion of floodplains to agriculture use.
 Transportation and waste disposal also have detrimental effects.
 The result is the fragmentation of these ecosystems, resulting in loss of populations and diversity and endangering the remaining fragments of the ecosystem.
 Flood control creates a sharper boundary between water and land than in undisturbed floodplains, reducing physical diversity.
 Floodplain forests protect waterways from erosion and pollution and reduce the impact of floodwaters.